-Historically the school choir (all abilities) tours to sing across Europe, but this year COVID-19 has put a temporary end to that.
-Music is a major strength and even in the prep years there are 17 specialist music teachers coming in to teach instruments.
+The school choir (all abilities) tours to sing across Europe and music is a major strength and even in the prep years there are 17 specialist music teachers coming in to teach instruments.

-With all the co-curricular activity, you’d be forgiven for thinking there’s hardly time for study, but 94% of Tauntonians leaving at 18 go on to university here and overseas, with 40 earning places at Oxbridge over the last decade.
-In 2019, 93% gained five GCSEs, A*-C, and an impressive 43% A*-A (or 7-9 in today’s money).
-At A level, almost two-thirds (61%) achieved A*, A or B, and the IB average was 32 points.
+With all the co-curricular activity, you’d be forgiven for thinking there’s hardly time for study, but 97% of Tauntonians leaving at 18 go on to university here and overseas, with 40 earning places at Oxbridge over the last decade and 49% attending Russell Group universities.
+The most popular university courses include Business, Marketing, Economics, Engineering and Sport Science.

 It seems that spending time acting, playing golf or learning violin only enhances academic performance, rather than dilutes it.

 Lee Glaser has headed the school since 2015, after five years as Deputy Head.
 An accountant by training (he left Coopers & Lybrand, now part of PwC, to join Millfield where he headed up sport) he is big on democratising independent education.
 On his bookshelves is a copy of Jim Collins’ management bestseller, Good to Great, and his LinkedIn profile gives his title as both Headmaster and CEO.